 The just concluded year was a dangerous and dispiriting one for Jews and Muslims alike in many places around the world where they live as minorities.
 Consider some of the happenings both in the United States and around the world.

-The most horrendous act of anti-Muslim violence last year took place on March 31 in Christchurch, New Zealand, where a gunman attacked two mosques, killing 51 worshipers and wounding 49 others.
+The most horrendous act of anti-Muslim violence last year took place on March 31 in Christchurch, New Zealand, where a gunman attacked two mosques, killing 51 worshippers and wounding 49 others.

 At the same time, governments around the world carried out acts of brutal oppression against Muslims that were often met only by silence by the Trump Administration.